climber2002/automated-traffic-counter/README.md

 Introduction
 ------------

-This is a Scala Solution to AIPS Coding Challenge.
+This is a Scala Solution to AIPS Coding Challenge created by Andy Wang.
 It's a standard sbt project.
 Firstly make sure [SBT](https://www.scala-sbt.org/) is installed.
 And then after extracting the zip file, `cd` to the project folder and run `sbt run`, it will read the sample file `src/main/resources/timeFrames.txt` and give following outputs,

 ```
 The number of cars seen in total is 398